- Home

 We recommend that you do not use the legacy dependency caching Steps in combination with remote build caching.
 Instead, combine build cache only with key-based dependency caching.
 This is to prevent unintended consequences that can happen when the legacy dependency cache carries build settings over between builds.

-Configuring remote caching for Gradle in the Bitrise CI environment
+Configuring the Bitrise Build Cache for Gradle in the Bitrise CI environment

-In the Bitrise CI environment, you only need our official Step to use the remote build cache for your Gradle builds.
+In the Bitrise CI environment, you only need our official Step to use the Bitrise Build Cache for your Gradle builds.

-If you want to use the Bitrise remote build cache in your local builds, you need to first activate the remote build cache in our CI environment.
+If you want to use the Bitrise Build Cache in your local builds, you need to first activate it in our CI environment.

 Workflow Editor